Anyone, 6 months of age and older, is eligible to receive the COVID-19 vaccine. Find your nearest vaccination location at vaccines.gov.

-Illinois administers a federally required science assessment to all students in fifth and eighth grades and after taking Biology I at the high school level.
+Illinois administers a federally required science assessment to all students in fifth, eighth, and eleventh grade.
+Students scheduled to take the state alternate assessment (DLM-AA) are not required to take the ISA.
 The Illinois Science Assessment aligns with the Next Generation Science Standards and the Illinois Learning Standards for Science.

 Find the most recently updated information and frequently asked questions about the federal education accountability law the Every Students Succeeds Act (ESSA).
 Illinois' ESSA State Plan establishes a new framework for measuring school quality and supporting all schools.